slimta/python-slimta/doc/manual/slimta.processes.rst

 .. _dictionary schema: http://docs.python.org/2/library/logging.config.html#configuration-dictionary-schema
 .. _logging.conf: https://github.com/icgood/slimta/blob/master/etc/logging.conf.sample

-Because ``logging`` sub-section is parsed into a dictionary-like object, it is compatible with the :func:`logging.config.dictConfig` function.
+Because the ``logging`` sub-section is parsed into a dictionary-like object, it is compatible with the :func:`logging.config.dictConfig` function.
 The `dictionary schema`_ explains how to use this configuration, and the `logging.conf`_ sample config has a good starting point.

 A more advanced, logging config that produces log files ready for rotation in a readable and parseable format might look like this::